processmining-in-logistics/psm/README.md

 command line `g:\logs 7 10 12` triggers simulation for 7 days, operating hours start at 10:00am, duration of operating hours is 12 hours.

+By default this step generates 3-channel PS: for grouping `start`, `pending`, `stop` and the configured in `SimSegmentsToSpectrumApp` classifier.

 ## Extracting the Training and Test sets